vishalcloudyuga/dcos-docs/1.9/usage/pods/technical-overview.md

 The Universal container runtime simplifies networking by allowing the containers of each pod instance to share a network namespace and communicate over localhost.
 If you specify a container network without a name in a pod definition, it will be assigned to the default network.

-If you need other applications to communicate with your pod, specify an endpoint in your pod definition.
+If other applications need to communicate with your pod, specify an endpoint in your pod definition.
 Other applications will communicate with your pod by addressing those endpoints.
 See [the Examples section](/docs/1.9/usage/pods/examples.md) for more information.

 In your pod definition, you can declare a `host` or `container` network type.
 Pods created with `host` type share the network namespace of the host.
 Pods created with `container` type use virtual networking.
 If you specify the `container` network type and Marathon was not configured to have a default network name, you must also declare a virtual network name in the `name` field.
 See the [Examples](/docs/1.9/usage/pods/examples.md) section for the full JSON.